(Updated August 25, 2025)Frequently Asked Questions(and some not asked frequently enough)

 What languages do you handle?

-We specialize in translation of documents for industry, patents, and other IP documents (either direction, but mostly from Japanese to English).
+We specialize in translation of documents for industry, patents, and other IP and legal documents (either Japanese-to-English or English-to-Japanese, but mostly JA-to-EN).
 This enables us to provide you with the best quality and to excel over translation providers claiming to translate in dozens or even hundreds of languages.
+Read more

 Interpreting